-We use GPT-40 without fine-tuning and every prompt is run separately in batch mode.
+We use GPT-40 without fine-tuning (zero-shot setup) and every prompt is run separately in batch mode.
 We run a single prompt for every test sample, 49,567 in total.
+Since the details of GPT's training data are not publicly available, it is possible that UD's test set is part of the training set.

 Fortunately GPT-40 has a batching mode with support for JSON schema along with the templates.
 We tried a few variations for the exact prompt but we did not perform extensive prompt engineering.
 To level the playing field, the prompt includes every information available for the traditional probes.
 The prompt template is defined below and for each test sample, we replace the values denoted in curly braces.

+'''

-''' Morphosyntactic prompting template
+Morphosyntactic prompting template

+'''

+'''

+System message:

-System message: You are a linguistic expert.
+You are a linguistic expert.

 User message:

 Instruction

 Below is a sentence in {language}.

 What is the {tag} of the {POS} {token}?

 It is the {i}th token of the sentence.

+Sentence

-Sentence {sentence}
+{sentence}

+Answer:

-Answer: '''
+'''